 Bring a blader that fits your backpack or a reusable water container for at least 2 liters of water; bigger than 21 litter in the Inca Trail might be too heavy.

-We will provide a camping mat for your Inca Trail tour.
-However, you can bring or rent from us an inflatable mat that will provide you with more isolation and comfort.
+We will provide a foam mattress for your Inca Trail tour.
+However, you can bring or rent an inflatable mat from us that will provide you with more isolation and comfort.

-Headlamps are essential for this trek, you can bring a flashlight, but headlamps are better hands-free.
+Headlamps are essential for this trek.
+You can bring a flashlight, but headlamps are better for hands-free use.

-Take cameras, cellphones, or Go-Pro to capture the best moments.
-Remember you will be camping out in the mountains with no electricity.
+Take cameras, cellphones, or Go-Pros to capture the best moments.
+Remember that you will be camping out in the mountains without electricity.

 Bring a good power bank or extra batteries.